HL7Norway/HelseAPI/README.md

 Still in concept phase, the plan is to make a library of profiles based on ideas from Argonaut/US Core (minimum data set for query) and International Patient Summary (IPS).

-The profiles will make use of Norwegian [base profiles (no-basis) for R4](https://github.com/HL7Norway/basisprofiler-r4) (still only on STU3 as of writing).
+The profiles will make use of Norwegian [base profiles (no-basis) for R4](https://github.com/HL7Norway/basisprofiler-r4).

 The first use of HelseAPI profiles will be [Førerrett-prosjektet (Norwegian)](https://vegnett.no/2017/06/vil-spare-tid-for-200-000-med-forerkort/), using SMART on FHIR app with GP EHR for renewal of driver's license.